 As Latin America and the Caribbean continue to strengthen their integration into global markets and amid slowing global growth, tighter financial conditions, and a reconfiguration of supply chains, identifying new engines of investment has become a central priority for Latin America and the Caribbean.
-The Georgetown Americas Institute (GAI) and the Inter-American Development Bank (IDB) are pleased to convene a dialogue on investment opportunities in Latin America and the Caribbean (LAC).
+The Georgetown Americas Institute (GAI), the Inter-American Development Bank (IDB), and the Latin America Business Association (LABA) are pleased to convene a dialogue on investment opportunities in Latin America and the Caribbean (LAC).

 Despite persistent macroeconomic volatility, the region presents significant opportunities across strategic sectors—including infrastructure, energy transition and critical minerals, advanced manufacturing, digital services, and logistics.
 Tapping this potential requires continued dialogue on regulatory frameworks, coordination mechanisms, and investment conditions that can support scalable projects.
 Yet investment gaps remain substantial, reflecting regulatory uncertainty, coordination failures, and constraints in project preparation and financing.